-Daniel James Callard (1824 – 1903) was born to a family of prosperous non-conformist London bakers.
+Daniel James Callard (1824 – 1903) was born to a prosperous non-conformist family of London bakers.
 Members of the Callard family had been bakers in the metropolis since the seventeenth century, and Daniel Callard became a master baker himself.

 Daniel Callard had entered into partnership with John Carrick Bowser (1828 – 1912), his brother-in-law, by 1855.
 The two men established a wholesale grocery business at St John’s Wood.
-The firm initially manufactured infant formula, before concentrating on confectionery from 1861.
+The business initially manufactured infant formula, but began to concentrate on confectionery production from 1861.

-Callard bought out John Bowser’s stake in the business in 1872, but continued to trade under the by now established brand name of “Callard & Bowser”.
+Daniel Callard bought out John Bowser’s stake in the business in 1872, but continued to trade under the established brand name of “Callard & Bowser”.
 The firm grew through strong branding and a dedication to product quality and purity, at a time when standards were often inconsistent.

 Daniel Callard received the 80th trademark issued in Britain in 1876.

-Growing sales saw the business relocated to Duke’s Road, Euston by 1894.
+Growing sales saw the business relocate to Duke’s Road, Euston by 1894.

 Callard & Bowser butterscotch consisted of 11.7 percent butter fat and 79.3 percent sugar, according to an analysis conducted for the British Medical Journal in 1907.

 Callard & Bowser was acquired by Guinness in 1951.
 Major Allnatt was retained as chairman.
 The stout brewer wanted to diversify from its core operation, and had decided to establish a confectionery subsidiary.
 Guinness was able to acquire Callard & Bowser at a depressed price as sweet rationing remained in force.
 The sweet ration was lifted in 1953, and this was to prove a major boon for the confectionery industry.

 Takeover by Beatrice Foods

-High business rates and an ageing factory saw the Hayes site closed down with the loss of 500 jobs in 1983.
-The South Wales site had opened in 1974, but it was thoroughly modernised in 1984, and re-opened by Princess Diana.
+High business rates and an inefficient ageing factory saw the Hayes site closed down with the loss of 500 jobs in 1983.
+Production was transferred to Bridgend, which received heavy investment.

 Callard & Bowser was growing rapidly by the mid-1980s.
-The business claimed 25 percent of the UK toffee market by 1985.
+The business claimed 25 percent of the British toffee market.
 Combined sales totalled just under £24 million in 1987.
 Around half of all production was exported to 65 different countries.

 Sale to United Biscuits

-Beatrice Foods sold Callard & Bowser to United Biscuits for £21.5 million in cash in 1988, in an attempt to reduce debt.
+Beatrice Foods sold Callard & Bowser to United Biscuits in 1988, in an attempt to reduce debt.
 United Biscuits paid £21.5 million in cash, a price that represented 83 times annual earnings at Callard & Bowser.
 The Halifax and Bridgend sites employed 240 white collar staff and just over 400 hourly-paid employees.
 The Times reported that United Biscuits had acquired “one of the best-known and most traditional names in confectionery, famed for its butterscotch”.

-United Biscuits integrated Callard & Bowser with their own Terry’s confectionery subsidiary, best known for the Chocolate Orange, to form the Terrys Group, with three percent of the British sugar confectionery market.
-Callard & Bowser claimed 33 percent of the UK toffee market in 1991.
+United Biscuits integrated Callard & Bowser with their own Terry’s confectionery subsidiary, best known for the Chocolate Orange, to form the Terry’s Group.
+The merged business held three percent of the British sugar confectionery market.

 Confectionery production was discontinued at Halifax in 1992.